wmaduro/clean-architecture-study-ms-modules/README.md

 - **JDK 14**
 - **DOCKER-COMPOSE**

-**IMPORTANT NOTE:** You will need to have at least 5.5Gb of free RAM memory to run all the services of this tutorial. **So, to avoid out of memory crash, do not start the whole infrastructure if you do not fullfill this requirement.**
+**IMPORTANT NOTE:** You will need at least 5.5Gb of free RAM memory to run all the services of this tutorial. **So, to avoid out of memory crash, do not start the whole infrastructure if you do not fullfill this requirement.**

 ### Step by Step (LINUX)
 - ### Download from GIT